-1.5 Tutorial of FASP \star
+1.5 Tutorial of FASP $\star$

-All the numerical examples in this lecture are done using the Fast Auxiliary Space Preconditioning (FASP) package.
-The FASP package provides C source files1 to build a library of iterative solvers and preconditioners for the solution of large-scale linear systems of equations.
-The components of the FASP basic library include several ready-to-use, modern, and efficient iterative solvers used in applications ranging from simple examples of discretized scalar partial differential equations (PDEs) to numerical simulations of complex, multicomponent physical systems.
+All the numerical examples presented in this lecture were computed using the Fast Auxiliary Space Preconditioning (FASP) package.
+This package offers C source files that can be used to build a library of efficient iterative solvers and preconditioners for solving large-scale linear systems of equations.
+The FASP basic library consists of various modern and effective iterative solvers that are commonly used in a wide range of applications, from simple examples of discretized scalar partial differential equations (PDEs) to complex numerical simulations of multicomponent physical systems.
+The FASP package provides C99 (ISO/IEC 9899:1999)compatible code, making it highly versatile and accessible to users across multiple platforms.